JacobM184/EfficientNet-for-Gun-detection/README.md

 - [Conclusion & Future Work](#conclusion--future-work)

 # Instructions
-Below are the steps to be taken when using our code:
+Below are the steps for inferencing our model:

 1. Download project file(s)
   inference.py